Statistical properties of stochastic 2D Navier-Stokes equations from linear models: Introduction

-However, \cite{ABBPT} provides numerical evidence that both the 2D Navier-Stokes equation and the Sabra shell model have the same scaling exponents of the corresponding linear advection models.
-If this statement were true, then it would allow to reduce the determination of the scaling exponents for the Navier-Stokes equation \eqref{NSE} to the easier problem of determination of the scaling exponents for the linear advection model \eqref{Passive}.
-As far as the linear advection problem is concerned, its scaling exponents show anomalous behaviour (see among the others, \cite{ABBPT,procaccia2001,GK} and the references therein).
+\cite{ABBPT} provides numerical evidence that both the 2D Navier-Stokes equations and the Sabra shell model have the same scaling exponents of the corresponding linear advection models.
+If this statement were true, then it would allow to reduce the establishement of the scaling exponents for the Navier-Stokes equations \eqref{NSE} with $d=2$ to the easier problem of the establishement of the scaling exponents for the linear advection model \eqref{Passive}.
+As far as the linear advection problem is concerned, its scaling exponents show anomalous behavior (see, among the others, \cite{ABBPT,procaccia2001,GK} and the references therein).

 It is then of interest to understand rigorously the properties of the joint system